jely2002/youtube-dl-gui/README.md

 Oh no!
 Please open up an issue [right here](https://github.com/jely2002/youtube-dl-gui/issues) and describe the problem you're facing, I'll try to help you as soon as possible.

 ## Planned features
-- Auto-update the app when a new version is released
-- Fix DASH video downloads
+- Allow DASH videos to be downloaded as well